oskariorg/oskari-docs/community/privacy-policy.md

 ## Who are we?
 Our website address is https://oskari.org.
 The web page is ment for informing Oskari Community about Oskari related development and news.
 The pages are combiled from GitHub.
-See also [GitHub pricacy policy](https://help.github.com/en/articles/github-privacy-statement).
+See also [GitHub privacy policy](https://help.github.com/en/articles/github-privacy-statement).

 ## What other information do we gather in Oskari.org site